ish-xyz/ish-ar.io/content/blog/eBPF_my_first_2_days_with_it/index.md

 ---
 title: 'eBPF: My first 2 days with it.'
 date: "2019-07-27T22:25:00.000Z"
-description: "In the last two months I have noticed a lot of posts, tweets ..."
+description: "In the last two months I have noticed a lot of posts, tweets and articles talking about eBPF, I was annoyed by that 'hype', because I didn't know absolutely anything about it.So, I googled it, and it turned out it was BPF (yes the Berkeley Packet Filter) with an 'e' as first letter :(.
+At the time I decided to not get involved, since it was 'just a packet filter' and nothing else.
+But..."
 ---
 ## How I ended up studying eBPF!?
 !['ebpf_logo'](./ebpf_logo.png)